hamelumster/meeseeks-box/README.md

 > **What OS does the application run on?**
 >
 > **As of 10/04/25, the application is only available for Windows OS.
 In the next releases I will compile for other OS.
-If you have Python installed on your local machine, you can run the script and use the Meeseeks box in the browser (see this section)**\
+If you have Python installed on your local machine, you can run the script and use the Meeseeks box in the browser ([see this](#launch-browser))**

 ---